-The single-channel page display contains a blue highlight box surrounding one of the QRS complexes.
 The time-of-day at that beat is displayed in the time field in the upper left corner of the window.
 The displayed ECG can be adjusted in these ways:

 • To adjust the ECG so that the highlighted beat appears in the center of the page, click Center.